cgohlke/numpy-mkl-wheels/README.md

-# Experimental Wheels for Python on Windows linked to oneAPI MKL
+# Wheels for Python for Windows, linked to oneAPI MKL

-This repository provides experimental binary wheels for open-source extension packages for Python on Windows linked to the [Intel(r) oneAPI Math Kernel Library](https://software.intel.com/en-us/intel-mkl/) (oneAPI MKL).
+This repository provides unofficial binary wheels for open-source extension packages for Python for Windows, linked to the [Intel(r) oneAPI Math Kernel Library](https://software.intel.com/en-us/intel-mkl/) (oneAPI MKL).

-The files are experimental (meaning: unofficial, informal, unrecognized, unsupported, no warranty, no liability, provided "as is") and made available for testing and evaluation purposes.
+The files are unofficial (meaning: informal, unrecognized, personal, unsupported, no warranty, no liability, provided "as is") and made available for testing and evaluation purposes.

 Source code changes, if any, have been submitted to the project maintainers or are included in the wheels.